WuTheFWasThat/vimflowy/README.md

 - I goes to the beginning of the line, irrespective of whitespace

 - yank (y) never moves the cursor (in vim, yb and yh move the cursor to the start of the yank region)

-Ones which should probably be fixed
-- undoing does not undo entire blocks of transactions (i.e. insert mode + blah + esc does not undo atomically, neither does 5de)

 ## CONTRIBUTE: ##